 What is usage-based insurance?

-Usage-based insurance (UBI), also called “telematics,” is when an auto insurer monitors and tracks your driving behavior through a device installed in your vehicle or through a smartphone application.
-These wireless devices transmit data in real time back to insurers, such as:
+Usage-based insurance (also called telematics) is when an auto insurer monitors and tracks your driving behavior through a smartphone app or through a device installed in your vehicle.
+These devices transmit data back to insurers, such as:

 - Number of miles you drive